eustasy/authenticatron/README.md

 Rather than rely on expensive SMS (text messages) that lack global deliverability, Google Authenticator does not even require a network connection to generate it's codes.
 Instead, simply scan the generated QR code with your camera, and receive a new, 6 digit second factor of authentication from your phone every 30 seconds.

 It does this by generating a 16 character secret, or seed, that is then encoded as a special URL, along with some identifying information, and outputted as a QR code.
 The phone reads the codes, and the Google Authenticator app runs the secret through a code generation process to output a time-restricted code.
-The website follows the same process to prouce matching codes without actually having to communicate further.
+The website follows the same process to produce matching codes without actually having to communicate further.